pttry/pttdatahaku/README.md

 ## Creating Databases

-### Database lists
+Each database has a database list.
 Database lists contain the code that accesses the Statistics Finland data API and imports the data to the database.
 For each data set there is an entry in a database list.
 Database lists are used to create and update databases.

 Use function `ptt_save_db_list` to create a database list.
 Note that we are adding an object to the data base.
 Thus, first create the object and